SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

         {{< /c8y-admon-info>}}
 -   The **Trigger Device** option is not available for selection in the dialog.

-After you have replaced the devices, you need to verify that the measurements that are used by the input and output blocks of the current model still refer to the appropriate measurements.
+After you have replaced the devices, you must verify that the measurements that are used by the input and output blocks of the current model still refer to the appropriate measurements.
 The {{< product-c8y-iot >}} fragment and series are not changed by the replacement, which may or may not apply to the newly defined device.

 ##### To replace sources or destinations {#to-replace-sources-or-destinations}